open-telemetry/opentelemetry-cpp/docs/google-test.md

 First, to install bazel, refer to the instructions [here](https://docs.bazel.build/versions/3.3.0/install.html), and for an example build using bazel, refer to the tutorial [here](https://docs.bazel.build/versions/3.3.0/tutorial/cpp.html).

 Bazel makes use of a `BUILD` file, which gives instructions to bazel on how to build the project.
 The file contains targets that point to a set of source files and dependencies.
 Along with a `BUILD` file, a `WORKSPACE` file exists that identifies the directory it resides in as a bazel workspace.
-In the OTel CPP repository, the SDK unit tests using the Google Test framework to ensure code functionality.
+In the OTel C++ repository, the SDK unit tests using the Google Test framework to ensure code functionality.
 In the [BUILD](https://github.com/open-telemetry/opentelemetry-cpp/tree/master/sdk/test/trace) file for trace tests, there are six different targets, each corresponding to a different unit test.
 An example target taken from this file is shown below.

 ![SampleTarget](./images/SampleTarget.png)